kuruazul/todo-list/README.md

 ## Settin up!
--Run 'npm install' for install all the used libraries in this project.
+* Run 'npm install' for install all the used libraries in this project.
--Run 'npm start' to init web local server.
+* Run 'npm start' to init web local server.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Description